Key takeaways:

 5. Keyless commercial door locks

-Commercial keyless locks empower users to unlock the door without a physical key.
+Commercial keyless door locks empower users to unlock the door without a physical key.
 Keyless locks are generally powered by electricity, and some even connect to the internet.
 And despite their name, some keyless locks do have a keyhole for physical keys as a backup entry method.

 Three common types of keyless electronic commercial door locks are: